MJGHD/TackleQuiz/README.md

 ## KNOWN BUGS
 Not wanting to override files when they haven't been deleted in a quiz <br />
-Logging in with an incorrect username/password just plain doesnt do anything - server side possibly
+just crashes when a network error occurs - Networking.cs needs threads

 ## TO DO IMMEDIATELY
-Properly set a character limit on everything <br />
 Make it so that the teacher can read student's attempts at a quiz <br />
-Make QuizResults screen actually functional
+Make QuizResults screen actually functional <br />
+Add quiz title to the metadata and stuff like that